hansenp/diachrscripts/docs/tutorial.rst

     MIF_GM12878_CHC_REPC_randomization_table.txt
     MIF_GM12878_CHC_REPC_reports.txt

+The main result is a file of classified interactions evaluated in terms of their imbalances in the four counts.
-The format of the interaction file corresponds to the Diachromatic interaction format with two additional columns for a score to evaluate the imbalances in the four counts and the interaction category.
+The format of this file corresponds to the Diachromatic interaction format with two additional columns, one for scores to assess the imbalances in the four read pair counts and one for the interaction categories.
-Here is one line for each category as an example:
+Here is one line for each of the categories for illustration:

 .. code-block:: console